DawitGWeldu/DawitGWeldu/README.md

 ### About Me

 I'm a passionate software developer with a love for learning and building innovative solutions.
-With a strong background in software engineering and hands-on experience in various technologies, I enjoy tackling complex problems and solving real problems.
+With a strong background in software engineering and hands-on experience in various technologies, I enjoy tackling complex issues and solving real problems.

 ### 🌱 Currently Learning
 - web3 and smart contracts